Ship It With AI Mihai Cvasnievschi

 Patterns for brownfield codebases

-9 min read
+19 min read

 The traffic light tells you which codebases are ready for the agent.
 This chapter is about the operational patterns that make agentic work effective on legacy codebases - yellow projects in particular, where the practice matters most.
+The last pattern is the exception; it is what becomes available when a codebase graduates to green.

 Each one is something I have watched make the difference between an agent that contributes and an agent that frustrates.